ecyrb/sim-racing-notes/docs/bathurst.md

 tl;dr: I created a camera group [1] for spotting for the iRacing's *Bathurst 12HR*.
 You can download it [here](bathurst_advspot_v2.cam).
 Directions for use are below.
 The name of the camera group is **AdvSpot** (short for "advance spotter").

 [1] A *camera group* is any arbitrary set of camera shots in iRacing.
-E.g. *TV1* is a camera group: when you watch TV1, the camera shot will change to different individual cameras in the group.
+E.g. *TV1* is a camera group: when you watch TV1, the camera shot will change to different individual cameras in the TV1 group.

 I applied the following philosophy to create this group:

-1. You should *clearly see* 5 seconds ahead of the *spotted car* at all times.
+1. You should **clearly** 5 seconds ahead of the *spotted car* at all times.
 2. You should see the *spotted car* at all times.
 3. Static shots of the track are preferred.
 4. Your view should be such that your left is the driver's left.